eugenioamato/firebasecrudelauth/README.md

 }
 ```

-This file acts as an interface, and can be compiled simply creating all the classes and methods marked with a red underscore.
+This file acts as an interface, and can be prepared simply creating all the classes and methods marked with a red underscore.
 In Android it's possible to hover your mouse over the red underscores and select the *quick fix* :
 >Create class %%%%%